ZhiangWang033/EDA-Awards/README.md

 > Long abstracts are collapsed by default to keep the collection easy to scan.
 Select **Abstract** under any paper to read it.

+> Paper links point to DOI or publisher pages when available; otherwise, they open an exact-title Google Scholar search.

 ## ICCAD

 *22 papers*